What is preterm labor?

 Symptoms of preterm labor are warning signs.
 They don't necessarily mean that you'll have a preterm birth.

-- Stop what you are doing, and empty your bladder.
-Then lie down on your left side for at least 1 hour.
+- Lie down and rest on your left side for at least 1 hour.

-Although stress isn't thought to be a direct cause of preterm labor, do what you can to reduce stress in your life.
-Try to do less, ask for help, and eat well.
+Although stress isn't thought to be a direct cause of preterm labor, try to do less, ask for help, and eat well.

-If your contractions are causing changes in your cervix, or if you have signs of infection or preterm premature rupture of membranes (pPROM), you may be given medicines to help delay delivery.
+If your contractions are causing changes in your cervix, or if you have signs of infection or preterm prelabor rupture of membranes (pPROM), you may be given medicines to help delay delivery.

 Delaying labor even for a short time can allow you to be: